Telmate/kms-pointerdetectix/README.md

 Copyright © 2013-2016 [Kurento].
 Licensed under [Apache 2.0 License].

-kms-pointerdetector
+kms-pointerdetectix
 ===================

-Pointer detector filter element for Kurento Media Server.
+Pointer detectix filter element for Kurento Media Server.

-The kms-pointerdetector project contains a **pointer detector filter** element for the Kurento Media Server.
+The kms-pointerdetectix project contains a **pointer detectix filter** element for the Kurento Media Server.

 What is Kurento